stilettogeek/stilettogeek/README.md

 **Curated by Khalilah Filmore**
 Founder of MEDkeen Solutions® | StilettoGeek in the Cloud
-*I’m rewriting the playbook with AI, big data, and strategy — heels on, vision forward.*
+*I’m rewriting the playbook with AI, big data, and strategy.
+Heels On, Vision Forward.*

 ---